 Found some cute geckos too.

 The nearby Waikoloa Beach Resort hotel is very large and somewhat over-the-top, but their large art collection is worth seeing.
 It's mainly Asian art, with a small amount of art from Hawaii.
 Apart from the numerous statues scattered around the hotel grounds, there are displays along the major semi-outdoor corridors.
 Much of it is behind glass, as it has to be, and it can be difficult to photograph.
 But, it's well worth looking at.

-The Painted Church, a small Catholic Church in Honaunau, is also worth seeing.
+A small Catholic Church in Honaunau is also worth seeing.
 It's a small wooden church built in 1902, but the painted vaults and biblical scenes in the interior give a striking illusion of greater space.
 And the biblical scenes are not gory like the dioramas on display in churches in southern Europe.